Adezzz/AdelaideGenay/README.md

 # About

-This repository contains my Github.io personal webpage.
+This repository contains the files of my Github.io personal webpage: https://adezzz.github.io/AdelaideGenay/

-Thanks to [daattali](https://github.com/daattali/beautiful-jekyll) for making this template available!
+Many thanks to [daattali](https://github.com/daattali/beautiful-jekyll) for making this template available.